darklife/darkriscv/README.md

 the maximum empirical number of context switches per second is around 2.94 million.

-NOTE: the interrupt controller is currently working only with the -Os flag in the gcc!

-About the new MAC instruction, it is implemented in a very preliminary way with the OPCDE 7'b1111111 (this works, but it is a very bad decision!).
+About the new MAC instruction, it is implemented in a very preliminary way with the opcode 7'b0001011 (custom-0 opcode).
 I am checking about the possibility to use the p.mac instruction, but at this time the instruction is hand encoded in the mac() function available in the stdio.c (i.e.  the darkriscv libc).
 The details about include new instructions and make it work with GCC can be found in the reference [5].

 The preliminary tests pointed, as expected, that the performance decreases to 90MHz and although it was possible run at 100MHz with a non-zero timing